doctrine/data-fixtures/README.md

 Doctrine data fixtures library already comes with Doctrine cache provider support natively, but it may not be enough on very specific situations.
-In this circunstance, you are required to implement your own custom reference repository, and we are here to help you on this task.
+In this circumstance, you are required to implement your own custom reference repository, and we are here to help you on this task.

 Reference repository support has an interface that defines the contract for any